-As mentioned, we’ve seen a decline in Malaysia’s real estate market since 2013, there are a number of reasons contributing to this negative trend.
-Let’s have a look at some of the major reasons.
+As mentioned, we’ve seen a decline in Malaysia’s real estate market since 2013, there are many reasons contributing to this negative trend.
+Let’s have a look at some of the major ones.

 According to Malaysia’s Deputy Finance Minister, Datuk Lee Chee Leong, there were 40% more new unsold residential units during the first half of 2017, compared to the first half of 2016.

-Simply put, Malaysia has experienced an oversupply of property, which has naturally resulted in a price decline.
+Malaysia has experienced an oversupply of property that has resulted in a price decline.
 We’ve also seen a property overhang in 2018 that continued well into 2019.

-As explained in my separate guide about buying real estate in Malaysia, foreigners are subject to minimum investment requirements, leaving affordable properties to the local market.
+As explained in my separate guide about buying real estate in Malaysia, foreigners are subject to minimum investment requirements, leaving affordable properties for the local market.

 Until 2010, foreigners could buy property valued at as little as RM 250,000.
 This grace period ended the same year, as the government raised the minimum investment requirements to RM 500,000.